Code-Institute-Submissions/beast_deal/README.md

   the skills and knowledge necessary to bring this project to fruition.
 - **Mentorship**: Special gratitude goes to my mentor, Sheryl Goldberg, whose unwavering support propelled me forward, turning challenges into opportunities for growth.
-- **ChatGPT-4**: The cornerstone of this project, ChatGPT-4 provided essential insights, generated content, and offered assistance at every step of the way.
 - **Stable Diffusion**: Through the powerful capabilities of Stable Diffusion, I was able to generate awesome images.
 - **Personal Contributions**: My own dedication and expertise shaped this project's success, from conceptualization to execution.